MaVeN-13TTN/mirroring-and-synchronizing/bitbucket-to-github.md

 ## Security Considerations

-- Use repository-specific access tokens with minimal permissions
+- Use repository-specific App Passwords and tokens with minimal permissions
-- Store tokens securely as repository variables
+- Store credentials securely as repository variables
-- Regularly rotate your access tokens
+- Regularly rotate your App Passwords and tokens
-- Consider using SSH keys instead of tokens for enhanced security
+- Consider using SSH keys instead of App Passwords/tokens for enhanced security
-- Remove tokens and keys when they are no longer needed
+- Remove credentials and keys when they are no longer needed